• Skip to main content

 Water

-When a hurricane hits a specific area, this can cause a water surge which can cause a drastic rise in contamination levels.
+When a hurricane hits a specific area, it can cause a water surge, drastically raising contamination levels.
 Water surges can also affect sewage systems.
-There is a high potential for an overgrowth of bacteria and if you have a private well system, this can impact the quality of your water.
+There is a high potential for an overgrowth of bacteria, and if you have a private well system, it can impact the quality of your water.

 When Hurricane Katrina hit in 2005, the EPA conducted daily assessments of drinking water, wastewater, solid waste, and soil in New Orleans after the storm.
-They found that there were high levels of petroleum hydrocarbon and E. coli bacteria in the sediment samples of residue left over from the receding floodwaters.
+They found high levels of petroleum hydrocarbons and E. coli bacteria in the sediment samples of residue from the receding floodwaters.

 3. Pay attention to local boil water orders.